nethish/experiments/neo4j/README.md

 * Imagine a query language to query the database
 * That's what Neo4j is.
 * Create Nodes with properties, create edges between nodes.
 The edges can have type so that it can have multiple relations

+# NO idea
+* Neo4j doesn't create or modify relationship when nodes get inserted or modified?!!!